-(iv) In November 2023, following receipt of shareholder approval at a General Meeting held on 25 October 2023, :

-- a.
-Next Science issued 1,034,325 ordinary fully paid shares to three Directors (Chair Aileen Stockburger, Managing Director and CEO I.V.
-Hall, and Non-Executive Director, Grant Hummel) who participated in the Placement and US Offer; and - b.
-Next Science issued 24,673,842 ordinary fully paid shares to Walker Group Holdings Pty Limited at the Placement Price in accordance with the Subscription and Redemption Deed between Walker Group Holdings Pty Limited and Next Science on the basis that the redemption amount of A\$10m plus accrued interest was offset against the share subscription commitment and the A\$10m convertible notes held by Walker Group were to be retired; and - c. the A\$10m convertible notes held by Walker Group were retired in accordance with the Subscription and Redemption Deed.

-(v) On 26 July 2024 tranche 1 of the Sign-on Rights held by the Managing Director and CEO, I.V.
+- In September 2023, Next Science issued: ii. - a.
+28,571,429 ordinary fully paid shares to the participants in the Placement, raising A\$12 million (before costs); - b.
+20,238,012 ordinary fully paid shares raising A\$8,499,965 via a Share Purchase Plan (SPP) at the Placement Price; - c.
+2,244,504 ordinary fully paid shares raising A\$610,954 via an offer to eligible U.S. investors at the Placement Price (U.S. Offer). - In November 2023, Next Science issued 142,857 ordinary fully paid shares at the Placement Price to a consultant, iii. who provided corporate advisory services to the Company, in lieu of fees. - In November 2023, following receipt of shareholder approval at a General Meeting held on 25 October 2023; iv - Next Science issued 1,034,325 ordinary fully paid shares to three Directors (Chair Aileen Stockburger, а Managing Director and CEO I.V.
+Hall, and Non-Executive Director Grant Hummel) who participated in the Placement and U.S. Offer; and - b.
+Next Science issued 24,673,842 ordinary fully paid shares to Walker Group Holdings Pty Limited at the Placement Price in accordance with the Subscription and Redemption Deed between Walker Group Holdings Pty Limited and Next Science on the basis that the redemption amount of A\$10m plus accrued interest was offset against the share subscription commitment and the A\$10m convertible notes held by Walker Group were to be retired; and - c. the A\$10m convertible notes held by Walker Group were retired in accordance with the Subscription and Redemption Deed. - On 26 July 2024, tranche 1 of the Sign-on Rights held by the Managing Director and CEO, I.V.
 Hall, vested and 465,131 ordinary shares were issued to I.V.
 Hall in equity settlement of tranche 1.